-In 2012, over a third (34% or $3,271 million) of HERD was directed to the SEO of Health.
-The next most prevalent SEO was Expanding knowledge ($1,370 million or 14%), which was less than half the expenditure of Health.
-The distribution of HERD across SEOs in 2012 remained consistent with 2010.
+In 2016, a third of the HERD was directed to the SEO of Health ($3,705 million or 34%).
+The next most prevalent SEO was Expanding Knowledge ($1,638 million or 15%) which was less than half the expenditure of Health.
+The distribution of HERD across SEO remained consistent between 2014 and 2016.

 TYPE OF RESOURCE

-Australian higher education institutions devoted a total of 74,669 person years of effort (PYE) to R&D in 2012.
-This was an increase of 5,277 PYE (8%) from 2010.
-Most of the human resources devoted to R&D in 2012 were Postgraduate students (57%) and Academic staff (31%), with the remainder being Other staff supporting R&D (12%).
-New South Wales, Victoria and Queensland accounted for three quarters (75%) of total human resources devoted to R&D in 2012.
+Australian higher education institutions devoted a total of 79,008 person years of effort (PYE) to R&D in 2016.
+This was an increase of 969 PYE (1%) from 2014.
+More than half of the human resources devoted to R&D in 2016 were Postgraduate students (57%) with the remainder being Academic staff (30%) and Other staff supporting R&D (12%).
+New South Wales, Victoria and Queensland accounted for three quarters (76%) of total human resources devoted to R&D in 2016.

 These documents will be presented in a new window.